root202/squat-machine/README.md

 - Q: What are the CLI options?

     `python3 app.py --help`

+- Q: Really?
+An entire ubuntu 16 image for the dockerfile?

+    Yep, deal with it.

+- Q: How do I pass the needed cli options to the app when using docker-compose?

+    Run `docker-compose run --service-ports kniebeugen_folter:latest <args here>` instead of good-ole `docker-compose up `

 # Notes
 - There are a bunch of edge cases I don't feel like testing (and general things), like: